Rufai Oseni: Awards

 In 2023, Oseni won the Social Media Awards, as the "Most engaging Journalist on Social Media".
 He also won "the most courageous TV host award of the year", the Igbere TV Leadership Awards, and the On-Air-Personality of the Year Award at the Nigeria Media Nite-Out (NMNA) Awards 2022.
 He has been named Chairman of the Sportsville Special Recognition Awards for the 2025 edition.

 Controversy

-In August 2022, Oseni was charged in court, found guilty, and fined seventy thousand Nigerian naira for driving in a Lagos Bus Rapid Transit (BRT) lane.
+In August 2022, Oseni was charged in court, found guilty, and fined ₦70,000 for driving in a Lagos Bus Rapid Transit (BRT) lane.
 He subsequently apologized on live TV for failing to adhere to traffic laws.